Ringing in the Ears in Atlanta

 The inner ear is often the culprit for tinnitus.
 This symptom can actually get associated with different hearing system problems, so a proper evaluation and diagnosis from an ENT specialist is the first step.

 What Causes Tinnitus?

-Do you know that approximately 36 million Americans suffer from tinnitus, or head noises?
+Do you know that approximately 36 million Americans suffer from tinnitus?
 If you have experienced this condition, you probably already know that the pitch can range from a low roar to a high squeal or whine.
-Yes, that can get annoying.
+It can be incredibly disruptive and annoying.

 - different parts of the hearing system (i.e. the middle ear), as mentioned previously.

 - excessive ear wax, especially when the wax comes into contact with the eardrum.
 This can cause pressure and it can also change how the eardrum vibrates.

 - the loose hair within the ear canal.
 If the loose hair comes into contact with the eardrum, it can cause tinnitus.